Influence of noise in entanglement-based quantum networks: Introduction

-Our main findings can be summarized as follows: \begin{itemize} \item For all these configurations, we provide formulas to compute the fidelity of target states in the low noise regime and analytic formulas for several of these settings using the recently introduced noisy stabilizer formalism \cite{mor_noisy}.
-This allows us to assess the suitability of different resource states. \item For a quantum switch configuration with one central node, we show that three-qubit GHZ states perform better than Bell pairs under certain circumstances. \item We compare the achievable fidelities and error thresholds and identify optimal states among the considered classes.
+Our main findings can be summarized as follows: \begin{itemize} \item For all these configurations, we provide formulas to compute the fidelity of target states in the low noise regime and analytic formulas for several of these settings using the recently introduced noisy stabilizer formalism (NSF) \cite{mor_noisy}.
+This allows us to assess the suitability of different resource states. \item For an entanglement switch configuration with one central node, we show that three-qubit GHZ states perform better than Bell pairs when the two target nodes have qubits that are part of the same three-qubit GHZ state. \item We compare the achievable fidelities and error thresholds and identify optimal states among the considered classes.
 We find that trees and high-dimensional cluster states are favorable for large-scale networks.
-For trees, however, the entanglement structure is largely destroyed, while this is not the case in high-dimensional clusters. \end{itemize} We emphasize that we can treat large resource states containing millions of qubits in an exact way, which is made possible by using the stabilizer formalism to describe states and their manipulation, together with the noisy stabilizer formalism to treat the influence of noise.
+For trees, however, the entanglement structure is largely destroyed, while this is not the case in high-dimensional clusters. \end{itemize} We emphasize that we can treat large resource states containing millions of qubits in an exact way, which is made possible by using the stabilizer formalism to describe states and their manipulation, together with the NSF to treat the influence of noise.
 For general states, the effort would scale exponentially with the number of qubits.

 The paper is organized as follows.
-In Sec.~\ref{sec:background} we provide some background information on EBQNs, graph states and their manipulations, as well as the noisy stabilizer formalism.
+In Sec.~\ref{sec:background} we provide some background information on EBQNs, graph states, and their manipulations, as well as the NSF.
 We describe the problem setting in Sec.~\ref{sec:setting}, where we also discuss the noise model and the resource and target states we consider.
 We consider a single Bell pair as a target in Sec.~\ref{sec:fidelity} and Sec.~\ref{sec:BP}, where we first compute a general expression for the fidelity and later we analyze all resource states, which are compared in Sec.~\ref{sec:comparison}.
 A similar analysis for three-qubit GHZ states is performed in Sec.~\ref{sec:3GHZ}.
-We discuss other target states briefly, summarize and conclude in Sec.~\ref{sec:conclusion}.
+We discuss other target states briefly, summarize, and conclude in Sec.~\ref{sec:conclusion}.